 For sure gratitude is a mental exercise.
 Once you understand that you and your experience are one, you realize that whatever has happened, good or bad, is simply part of what is.
 All that will bring you back to acceptance then gratitude.

-These are just some tools and lessons that can be used in practising gratitude.
-There are many strategies, and some may work better than others for you. you’d like to know.
+These are just some tools and lessons that can be used in practicing gratitude.
+There are many strategies, and some may work better than others for you.
+You’d like to know.